 Female Genital Mutilation

-It is done as a ritualistic rite of passage into womanhood by supposed enlightened older women who know next to nothing about medicine or health practices.
+It is done as a ritualistic rite of passage into womanhood by supposedly enlightened older women who know next to nothing about medicine or health practices.

-It could lead to so many consequences that includes permanent mutilation, sexual dissatisfaction, severe life-long pains and even death.
-Furthermore, it is considered child abuse and extreme violation of human rights.
+It could lead to so many consequences that include permanent mutilation, sexual dissatisfaction, severe life-long pains, and even death.
+Furthermore, it is considered child abuse and an extreme violation of human rights.

 Most human rights and global health organizations are taking it upon themselves to combat and campaign against this practice all over the world.
 The practice is dying out gradually, but more work is still needed.
 This is a tradition that the “Z” generation will eradicate.

 There are many fascinating African traditions and cultures that most people are proud of.
 This post is not a campaign to denigrate African culture and tradition but a call to moderate decency and decorum.
 Many African cultures and practices are virtuous, wise, honorable, dignified, and just beautiful.
 Yet, many are poorly thought of, out of time, bizarre, negative, and quite disturbing.
 Some of the practices are simply pacifying perverts, hailing maniacs, and celebrating the creeps who want to maintain the status quo under the pretext of culture and tradition.
 But, the only thing constant is change.